 Before buying, have the car inspected by an independent BMW specialist or a dealer.

 describes the upgrade process and the results.
-This upgrade won't be cheap and can probably void the warranty, but results are promising.
+This upgrade won't be cheap, but the results are interesting.

-Run-flat tires vs conventional: The advantage of the Run-Flat tires is that they can be driven temporarily at limited speed even without pressure.
+The advantage of the Run-Flat tires is that they can be driven temporarily at limited speed even without pressure.
 However, cars equipped with run-flat tires have no spare tire.
-There is an ongoing debate on run-flat versus conventional tires, with many BMW owners complain about the rough and noisy ride and replacement cost of run-flats.
+There is an ongoing debate on run-flat vs. conventional tires, with many BMW owners complaining about the rough and noisy ride and replacement cost of run-flats.
 Some owners chose to switch to conventional tires.
 This post

-Maintenance: According to the 2008 3-series owner's manual, the 3-series requires High Performance Synthetic Oil; 5W-30 or 5W-40, depending on climatic conditions.
-BMW doesn't specify oil change intervals, instead, the Condition Based Service (CBS) shows current and future maintenance requirements on the Service Interval Display.
+According to the 2008 3-series owner's manual, the 3-series requires High Performance Synthetic Oil; 5W-30 or 5W-40, depending on climatic conditions.
+BMW doesn't specify oil change intervals; instead, the Condition Based Service (CBS) shows current and future maintenance requirements on the Service Interval Display.
 There is a disagreement about whether to stick to CBS oil change intervals (around 15,000 miles for E90) or have the oil changes done more often.
 Some owners prefer changing oil at 7,500-10,000 miles, which seems more reasonable at higher mileage, especially considering that 2014 and newer BMW switched to 10,000-mile CBS intervals.
 In the N54 as in any turbocharged engine, oil is subjected to higher temperatures and degrades even faster.